Aman Dhaliwal

-Aman Singh Dhaliwal (born 24 July 1986) is an Indian model-turned-actor, who works in Punjabi cinema, where he is known as action hero.
+Aman Singh Dhaliwal (born 24 July 1986) is an Indian model-turned-actor, who works in Punjabi cinema, where he is known as an action hero.
 He is from the city of Mansa, Punjab.
-Best known for his changing looks with each role, he has worked in Bollywood, Pollywood, Pakistani and Telugu movies including Big Brother (2007), Jodhaa Akbar (2008), Virsa (2010), Ik Kudi Punjab Di (2010) and Ajj De Ranjhe (2012).
+Best known for his changing looks with each role, he has also worked in Bollywood, Pakistani and Telugu films.

 Early life and background

 Aman Dhaliwal was born to Mithu Singh Kahneke and Gurtej Kaur Dhaliwal, both teachers.
-He spent his young life in Mansa, a small rural town in Punjab, India.
-He received his Bachelors in radiology and Masters in Hospital administration from a Medical college in Delhi, India.
+The family belongs to the religion of Sikhism.
+He spent his young life in Mansa, a small rural town in Punjab, India, where he attended and completed his elementary and secondary education at Khalsa High School.
+He received his bachelor's degree in radiology and Masters in Hospital administration from a Medical college in Delhi, India.

+In March, 2023, Aman was allegedly attacked and injured outside of a gym in Corona, CA, by a man wielding a knife.
+The attacker was overpowered and finally arrested by the Police.
+He had been attacked before in 2015 on his way from Ludhiana to his hometown.

 Acting career

 Aman Dhaliwal was discovered by a modeling agent in a hair saloon in Delhi.
 He started his modeling career in the songs Jaan Jaan by Balkar Sidhu and Jogiya by Romey Gill (2003).
 His acting career started with Jodha Akbar under the direction of Ashutosh Gowarikar.
 Dhaliwal has worked under a variety of directors including Gurbir Grewal, Pankaj Batra and Manmohan Singh/Manji.